scc-digitalhub/docs/user/docs/tasks/resources.md

 To create a new data service, it is necessary to provide the information about the exposed schema and tables, the DB access information, and the role with which the service operates.
 This latter may be specified either as an existing users with the appropriate permissions or may be created if the DB access information is sufficient for that operation.
-More specifically, it is necessary to provide the following information
+More specifically, it is necessary to provide the following information:

 - name of the resource.
 - name of the DB schema to expose.